Historic Timetable of Graue Mill Dam

 In 1916, The American Society of Mechanical Engineers reports that the crib dam was washed out, and "for 16 years, there was no dam at this site until the new concrete and stone structure was constructed."
 F.O Butler acquired the property around the mill and dam around 1921 from the Graue family, who had owned it (exclusively) since @ 1852.
 In 1931, the DuPage County Forest Preserve took over ownership of this site and remains the current owner.

 The Civilian Conservation Corps was established in 1933, and shortly thereafter, the low head dam (referenced above) was created at its current location.
-The waterfall created by this dam can be heard at the cemetery behind Faith Fellowship Church in Fullersburg, where members of the Graue family are buried.
+The waterfall created by this dam can be heard at the cemetery behind Faith Fellowship Church in Fullersburg, where many early settlers are buried.
 In 1975, Graue Mill was placed on the National Register of Historic Places; in 1981, it became an Illinois Historic Mechanical Engineers Landmark.
 Fishermen catch bass and other fish above and below the dam, and both herons and egrets can be found fishing in both locations, as well.

 For further reading, see "For You" section of this website, which includes a link to The Fullers of Fullersburg by George Ruchty and the Kolzow Memoir by George Kolzow.
 Hugh Dugan's book Village on the County Line can be found in the "Suggested Reading" section of this site.
 The American Society of Mechanical Engineers' article about Graue Mill can be found at: